-A few weeks ago, June 11th, to be exact, 9 people from the HackSoft team went to ReactNext – an annual React conference in Tel Aviv.
+A few weeks ago, on June 11th, to be exact, 9 people from the HackSoft team went to ReactNext – an annual React conference in Tel Aviv.
 The conference focuses on React and React Native which aligns perfectly with the tech stack we use in most of our projects.

-It was a one day conference with two parallel tracks in separate halls with a lot of high-quality talks.
+It was a one-day conference with two parallel tracks in separate halls with a lot of high-quality talks.
 The event itself was really well and professionally organized.

 In the next few chapters, we’ll highlight some of the talks and share the official videos from the conference.

 A great talk that showcased the path of React-Redux to version

 7.1.0, how the implementation has changed over time and the reasons for it, the history of the API, and what are the future plans for React-Redux.

 Dustin Schau is one of the main contributors to Gatsby.
 He gave a nice chronological recap of what has happened with Gatsby and how it has become one of the easiest tools for building blazing fast React applications.
 The main goal of the talk was to show how easy it’s to use Gatsby and to go beyond its boundaries.